 It automatically adds his weekly amount every Friday.
 And whenever he buys something, I can deduct the amount from his total spending pot.
 It also allows him to sort money into separate buckets for saving, giving, and specific goals.

 The premium version allows you to tie allowance to specific chores.
 You can assign tasks a dollar value.
 And whenever your child completes the task, you can mark it complete, which triggers the addition of money to their pot.

 Rooster Money doesn’t tie to a bank account, so the money is hypothetical.
 But it does give kids a visual way to track their spending and saving.
 Bankaroo is another app that works similarly.

 Other apps like Greenlight, BusyKid, and GoHenry tie to either a bank account or prepaid cards with real money.
 These may be more appropriate for older kids who need to access their cash when a parent isn’t around.

 Other Ways to Teach Money Management

 You can also teach your kids money management skills by playing board games like Monopoly and The Game of Life.
 Kids can learn about money and investments, and it provides you with an opportunity to have financial discussions with them in a way that doesn’t turn them off or bore them to tears.

-There are different schools of thought as to what type of an allowance is appropriate – but regardless of what kind of system you use to funnel money to your kids, the most important component is to have frequent discussions about how they manage their money.
-It’s so easy to get caught up in the bustle of our daily lives and forget the long-term consequences of our actions (or of our inaction).
-As parents, our primary job is to prepare our children to successfully handle life in the world by teaching them crucial skills, and money management is certainly one of them.
+There are different schools of thought as to what type of allowance is appropriate.
+But regardless of the system you use to funnel money to your kids, the most critical component is frequent discussions about how they manage their money.